SpikeInterface/spikeinterface/doc/how_to/process_by_channel_group.rst

         filtered_recording = common_reference(combined_recording)

-    In the below example the first preprocessing step (bandpass filter) would applied by channel group (although, in practice this would have no effect as filtering is always applied separately to each individual channel).
+    In the below example the first preprocessing step (bandpass filter) would be applied by channel group (although, in practice this would have no effect as filtering is always applied separately to each individual channel).

     However, common referencing (does operate across